PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Initialize the flake

-Flake will take inputs, and it will generate an output which will be a package that can be installed using the nix package manager, as well as an app that can be executed directly.
+Flake will take inputs, and it will generate two outputs.
+First a package that can be installed using the nix package manager, and second an app that can be executed directly from the flake.

-First we start with bare flake structure:
+First we start with flake skeleton:

 ```nix
 # flake.nix